Contact Information and Faculty

 Clinical Adjunct Staff

-Elizabeth (Beth) Reeder, M.S., CCC/SLP has worked in the Palm Beach County School District with elementary and Pre-K children for 26 years.
+Elizabeth (Beth) Reeder, M.S., CCC/SLP has worked in the Palm Beach County School District with elementary and Pre-K children for over 25 years.
 She is a strong advocate of Early Intervention, for children who are delayed in speech-language development.
 Her special interest areas are toddlers, preschoolers, and elementary aged children.
-She has been working in the CDC for almost two years.

 Mr. Jeremy E. Bayne